43 Geography Trivia Questions [With Answers]

 Answer: Istanbul, Turkey, split between Europe and Asia by the Bosphorus strait.

 Why it trips people: Everyone places Istanbul in Turkey.
 The part that gets lost is that the city physically straddles two continents.
-The European side holds the historic center (Sultanahmet, Hagia Sophia), while the Asian side houses about a third of the city’s 16 million residents.
+The European side holds the historic center (Sultanahmet, Hagia Sophia), while the Asian side houses about a third of the city’s nearly 16 million residents.
 Other transcontinental cities exist (Suez, Atyrau), and none come close on size or fame.

 43. What hill has the longest single-word place name on official maps?
 (Hard)